Mobin-Karam/default/README.md

 # Defatul Reactjs folder structure

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+ - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+ - This Repo is a alternative repo for create-react-app package Enjoy it 😅

-## How use This Repo
+## How use This Repo 📑

 use terminal in VSCode and use git clone URL